piccoloser/config-tools/README.md

 `config_tools` is a configuration management library designed for handling hierarchical configurations using sections and key-value pairs.
 It provides builders to customize and create `Config` objects, macros to simplify the creation of configuration files, and error handling for configuration loading and saving.

+`config_tools` is built on top of [rust-ini](https://github.com/zonyitoo/rust-ini) and focuses mostly on convenience.

 ## Structs

 ### `Config`